microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     };
     ```

 We're done!
-Let's test agian the project:
+Let's test again the project:

 1. Press F5 and launch the application
 2. Choose one of the available employees, then click the **Add new expense** button.